MicrosoftDocs/Viva/Viva/insights/Tutorials/power-bi-collab-assess.md

 Each report includes a **What to examine** and **Why it matters** interpretation that explain how to analyze the data to answer the business questions and how to use best practices to maintain or improve company collaboration patterns and employee experience.

-To populate the dashboard in Power BI, you must set up and successfully run the predefined **Ways of working assessment** and **Standard meeting query** in Workplace Analytics.
+To populate the dashboard in Power BI, you must set up and successfully run the predefined **Ways of working assessment** and **Standard meeting query** in Viva Insights.

 After you successfully run these queries, you can download the template from the **Ways of working assessment** query on the **Results** page.
-After you download the template, you can then connect the query data from Workplace Analytics to the dashboard in Power BI.
+After you download the template, you can then connect the query data from Viva Insights to the dashboard in Power BI.

 >[!Note]
 >The template and dashboard name has been changed from Collaboration assessment to Ways of working assessment.